wikaweo/hiq-technical-test/README.md

 ### Handing in your assignment ###
 * Bring your web application along to your interview
-    * Be prepared to run and demonstrate the web application
+    * Be prepared to run and demonstrate the web application.
-    * Be prepared to present the code in an IDE of your choice
+    * Be prepared to present the code in an IDE of your choice on your own computer.
 * In addition to this assignment you should also be prepared to show another project you developed.

 ### Who do I talk to? ###